-Sensor Solutions offers Reed switches with varying sensitivities and power switching capabilities with normally open or normally closed outputs.
+Sensor Solutions offers Reed Switches with varying sensitivities and power switching capabilities with normally open or normally closed outputs as well as Bistable Reed Switches with a latching output.
 Sensor Solutions Reed Switches are low-cost sensors for detecting magnets to confirm proximity, alignment, or position.

 There were no results for "".

 If you are searching for a part number from a sensor engraving, you may be including a date code, gear pitch, or programming code.

 Try searching again without any characters after an "_" or a blank space on the markings.

 You may also find the product or information you need on one of the below pages:

 For immediate assistance, please call us at: 970-879-9900.

 Reed Switch Sensors are magnetically activated mechanical switches.
 The size of the switch determines both the sensitivity and the amount of power the sensor is capable of switching.
 Reed switch sensitivity is defined in Amp Turns (AT).
 The lower the AT value, the smaller the magnetic field will be that is required to switch the sensor.
 Sensor Solutions offers the following sizes and ratings.